Ser. No. D-845

 Yixing, in the province of Jiangsu, is probably the least know ceramic center in China despite its long traditions.
 This can be explained by its specialized production, mostly appreciated by tea lovers.
 The (purple) clay teapots made at Yixing are made from a granular clay and therefore perfect for brewing Chinese tea.
 Due to the clay texture, a Yixing teapot will season itself with every brew.

 All the teapots shown here are from the Desaru (1830) shipwreck and many of the pots were 'signed' by more or less famous potters.
 Other marks suggest that the pots were made by younger potters, not yet allowed to include their name on their pots.
-No Yixing teapots have been found on any other of the shipwrecks.
+No Yixing teapots have been found on any other of our shipwrecks.
 For more information about the Desaru shipwreck, please go to: http://www.mingwrecks.com/desaru.html

-Nanhai Marine Archeology LLC.
-Delaware.
-USA.
+Nanhai Marine Archeology Sdn.
+Bhd.

 CLICK ON BELOW IMAGES TO VIEW OUR SALES PAGES